rofrano/tekton-testing/labs/02-add-git-trigger/README.md

 You will also need a ServiceAccount with the correct Role Based Access Control (RBAC) privileges which we have supplied in the `./rbac` folder.
 The setting up of a ServiceAccount and Role Base Access Control is beyond he scope of this lab, but these files are generic enough to use on your personal projects.

-The ServiceAccount name to use for this lab is: `tekton-triggers-sa`.
+The ServiceAccount name to use for this lab is: `pipeline`.

 Apply the RBAC rules now with: